BetterThanTomorrow/calva/docs/site/debugger.md

 While debugging, you can view the call stack in VS Code's call stack side pane.
 Clicking the stack frames will show the related line of code in an editor.

+!!!
+Note
+    You may only see one stack frame in the call stack side pane, as the change for adding additional frames was rolled back due to an issue.
+You can follow the change for this at [#1150](https://github.com/BetterThanTomorrow/calva/issues/1150).

 ![Debugger call stack](images/debugger/debugger-call-stack.gif "Viewing the call stack")

 ### Stepping Commands